 Weather can make or break a Trip and as such it’s always a very repeated question.
-I think we all have our own perceptions of what the weather in New York is like and It’s
+I think we all have our own perceptions of what the weather in New York is like and it’s

 This article is intended to not only help you understand the City’s Weather and Climate but how to make the best of the weather and how to plan in a way that allows inclement weather to be less of a trip ruiner.
-You can’t change the weather but there are steps you can take to stop it completely ruining your trip.
+You can’t change the weather but there are steps you can take to stop it from completely ruining your trip.

 New York has what is known as a Continental Climate.
 Meaning it has proper seasons.
 Cold in the Winter and Hot in the Summer.
 It also has a Proper Spring and Autumn (Fall).

 While it’s possible to experience just about any type of weather in New York, the Climate is fairly stable and predictable most of the time.
-While it is susceptible to storms and extreme events they are rare and for most trips, the worst you will face is a chilly day, some rain and poor visibility or it might be too hot for much walking in summer.
+While it is susceptible to storms and extreme events they are rare and for most trips, the worst you will face is a chilly day, some rain, and poor visibility or it might be too hot for much walking in summer.

 You can learn a lot from studying the average temperatures in a city but after a while of looking at numbers, it all becomes a bit meaningless and you stop taking it in.
-As such I will focus more on what it actually feels like rather than just bombard you with Degrees Centigrade and Farenheight.
+As such we will focus more on what it actually feels like rather than just bombard you with Degrees Centigrade and Farenheight.

-Winter: December – February
+December – February

 Most people’s Winter New York Trips are timed for December so they can see New York all dressed up in its Christmas Finery.
 And for that reason, it’s a Magical time to Visit.
 But one comment you’ll hear over and over when planning is “Ooh It will be COLD at that time of year!”

 It’s also the Driest Season.
-While it can and does rain any time of the year you can expect a lot of clear dry days in Winter.
+While it can and does rain any time of the year, you can expect a lot of clear dry days in Winter.
 Brilliant for Photography even though the light can be challenging.

 Of course, what is the norm is not always the case.
 New York is on occasion hit by large snowstorms and Arctic conditions.
 It’s rare but does happen.
-See my Extreme Weather section below.
+See the Extreme Weather section below.

 March can still register in the Very Cold bracket but as the months pass the temperatures rise.
 By the end of May, summer feels well on its way.